|

 No. The SDSA is a non-profit educational sailing association and part of our mission is to educate and mentor candidates who desire offshore experience.
 Crew candidates of all levels are welcome to participate.

-• Is there a cost to participate in the Crew Service?
+- Is there a cost to participate in the SDSA Crew Finder?

-No. The only fee associated with this service is for your SDSA membership.
+No. The only fee associated with the crew finder is for your SDSA membership.

-• Can a captain charge me a fee for being a crew?
-No. The SDSA is a non-profit educational & charitable volunteer organization and the Crew Service is provided as a benefit to assist captains seeking crew and as a service to crew who desire to broaden their sailing experience
+- Can a captain charge me a fee for being a crew?
+No. The SDSA is a non-profit educational & charitable volunteer organization and the SDSA Crew Finder is provided as a benefit to assist captains seeking crew and for crew who desire to broaden their sailing experience

 Generally, on passages, Captains cover onboard costs such as meals and boat fees, and crew cover costs to and from the boat along with ashore costs such as meals.
 However, Captain and Crew may agree to other financial arrangements.
 Captains may not charge candidates for their participation.

-• How do I use the Forum for listing my availability as Crew?
+- How do I use the Crew Finder for listing my availability as Crew?

 No you don't have to post.
 You may choose simply to review the active posts.